 - Rob Pringle (Princeton University): Functional role of large herbivores & consequences of their extinction; Patterns of abundance in African savannas.

-- Kelly Caylor (Princeton University): Ecohydrological impacts of large mammals herbivory an tree-grass balance.
+- Kelly Caylor (University of California at Santa Cruz): Ecohydrological impacts of large mammals herbivory an tree-grass balance.

 We are in the process of uploading various data files from the KLEE projects onto a public database.
 This will include vegatation data, dung counts, rainfall data, and the raw data from collaborating projects.
 All of these data sets will be open access.

 National Science Foundation (LTREB), U.S. Fish & Wildlife Serrvice (African Elephant Conservation Program) ,Smithsonian Institution (James Smithson Fund), National Geographic Society